-GEOAmey advice posters relating to COVID-19 were clearly displayed within the CCU arrival area and the staff rest areas and physical distancing markers were clearly visible on the floor of the CCU.
+GEOAmey advice posters relating to COVID-19 were clearly displayed within the CCU arrival area and the staff rest areas, and physical distancing markers were clearly visible on the floor of the CCU.

-All staff were observed to be maintaining physical distancing rules whilst standing in the CCU; when not dealing with custodies they were observed not to be wearing gloves or masks.
+All staff were observed to be maintaining physical distancing rules whilst standing in the CCU.
+When not dealing with custodies they were observed not to be wearing gloves or masks.

-Inspectors were informed that one member of staff wore full Personal Protective Equipment (PPE) kit including goggles, a mask, gloves and an apron and they were tasked with searching custodies as they arrived at the CCU.
+Inspectors were informed that one member of staff wore full Personal Protective Equipment (PPE) kit including goggles, a mask, gloves and an apron and they were tasked with searching custodies as they arrived at the CCU, this was observed by the Inspectors.